 Travel to District Leadership Training.
 The Board may authorize all or part of the registration for the District Leadership Training Program.

 Audit.
 The Treasurer may, under the direction of the Board, have a third party audit or a third-party review conducted on the financial reports for the previous fiscal year.

+IRS Application and Reporting for Raffles.
+Non profit raffle report due each year by October 1st.
+Application with IRS registration is due between September 1st and August 31st.
+Tax returns for raffle (990,199 and RF1) due by May 15th each year.

 Balance carried forward to next Club Fiscal Year. $5,000 will be carried forward from the current fiscal year into the next fiscal year to be utilized by the incoming Board for start up operations.